 Networking is important for strengthening the organization and increasing its economic value.
 It also helps to build a relationship with top partners and clients.
 Networking goals can apply to the management team.

 - Collect at least 5 business cards for every networking event you attend.

-- Schedule meetings and coffee dates with other managers that might be interested in investing in your organization.
+- Schedule meetings and coffee dates with other managers who might be interested in investing in your organization.

 - Revamp the office environment so employees can work at their comfort for increased productivity.

-- Adopt flexible work models including work from home and workation.
+- Adopt flexible work models, including work from home and workstation.

 Automation is the replacement of manual work with intelligent tools.
-To make tasks a lot easier to complete, automation is essential.
+Automation is essential to make tasks a lot easier to complete.

 - Use a 360-degree feedback tool to assess employees at the next performance review.

-- Implement HR software that facilitates the operations of the HR department and streamlines manual processes.
+- Implement HR software (free list here) that facilitates the operations of the HR department and streamlines manual processes.

 As a current or aspiring leader, it is vital that you make employees feel safe and comfortable at work.
 Leaders also help other employees achieve their goals and make them better employees.